-Note:

-Zone substation classification descriptions:

-AAA Supply is uninterrupted in the event of the outage of one major elen Load can be transferred to other substations without interruption by AA Supply may be lost in the event of the outage of one major element Supply can be restored within 45 minutes by switching at the sub-t A1 Supply may be lost in the event of the outage of one major element Supply can be restored by switching after the faulted element is iso Α2 Supply may be lost in the event of the outage of one major element ement of the sub-transmission network.
+Note: Zone substa ation classification descriptions: AAA Supply is uninterrupted in the event of the outage of one major e Load can be transferred to other substations without interruption AA Supply may be lost in the event of the outage of one major elem Supply can be restored within 45 minutes by switching at the su A1 Supply may be lost in the event of the outage of one major elem Supply can be restored by switching after the faulted element is A2 Supply may be lost in the event of the outage of one major elem Supply cannot be restored until the faulty element is repaired or Table 6.2 Security of supply zone substation restoration times element of the sub-transmission network.

-Supply cannot be restored until the faulty element is repaired or replaced.
-Table 6.2 Security of supply zone substation restoration times by switching on the network, if necessary, to avoid exceeding ratings.
+on by switching on the network, if necessary, to avoid exceeding ratings.

-nt of the sub-transmission network
+ment of the sub-transmission network

--transmission or distribution level.
+sub-transmission or distribution level.

-nt of the sub-transmission network.
+ment of the sub-transmission network.